'A Hero In Our Eyes': Police Resource Officer Shoots Suspect Who Opened Fire At Dixon High

 — Dixon High School (@dukesduchesses) March 2, 2018

-Shydigger says she’s been the neighbor of Mark Dallas for over a decade and says the veteran officer’s son, a senior at Dixon High School, was also inside that gymnasium.
+Scheidegger says she’s been the neighbor of Mark Dallas for over a decade and says the veteran officer’s son, a senior at Dixon High School, was also inside that gymnasium.

-“He’s a hero in our eyes,” said Shydigger.
+“He’s a hero in our eyes,” said Scheidegger.
 “A complete hero.
 He saved countless lives.
 I just know that kids are safe, that he’s safe, and that they got out okay.”

 The School Resource Officer position was added at Dixon High School in 2000 to prevent school violence.